Good Hotel Guide Review

 Mar–end Oct, restaurant closed Sun eve.

-2 lounges, bar, conservatory dining room, free Wi-Fi (in some areas), small garden (steps to beach, golf, sailing, fishing), Coastal Path nearby, unsuitable for disabled.
+2 lounges, dining room, in-room TV (Freeview), small terraced garden (steps to beach, golf, sailing, fishing), Coast Path nearby, unsuitable for disabled.

 jazz/classical in the evenings in lounge, dining room.

 allowed in bedrooms (not on bed, £10 per night), lounges, garden, terrace, not in dining room.

 B&B doubles from £159, singles from £117, D,B&B doubles from £220, singles from £152.
 1-night bookings sometimes refused at weekends.